S-S-X/metatool/README.md

 Protection checks are done automatically for all tool uses, node registration does not need any protection checks.
 By default tools cannot be used to read data from protected nodes and cannot be used to write data to protected nodes.

-Tools can override protection settings and also configuration can be used to override default protection behavior.
+In addition to global configuration, tools can override default tool wide protection behavior and also node definition can override default protection behavior for nodes.
+See `before_*` callbacks and `protection_bypass_*` attributes.